Can I transfer my registration to another runner?

 Race Day Questions

-What is the weather usually like on race day?
+What is the average weather on Race Day?

 Average High: 70 degrees F